-Plan Description - The State of Delaware Other Post Employment Benefit Trust (OPEB Trust) is a costsharing multiple-employer defined benefit plan established by Delaware Code.
+Plan Description - The State of Delaware Other Post Employment Benefit Trust (OPEB Trust) is a cost-sharing multiple-employer defined benefit plan established by Delaware Code.
 The OPEB Trust provides medical coverage to pensioners and their eligible dependents in the State Employees', Judiciary, New State Police, and Closed State Police pension plans.
 This includes the employees of the State as well as employees of the State's component units and affiliated agencies which are part of the State Employees' pension plan.

 On July 1, 2007, the OPEB Trust was established pursuant to Section 115 of the Internal Revenue Code.
 Policy for and management of the OPEB benefits provided to retirees are the responsibility of the State.
 The following are brief descriptions of the OPEB Trust.
-Additional financial and actuarial information with respect to the Plan may be found in the OPEB Fund Trust Financial Statements available online at http://open.omb.delaware.gov/Financials.shtml.
+For a more complete description, please refer to the State of Delaware's Consolidated Annual Financial Report.
+The report can be found available online at https://accounting.delaware.gov.

 Summary of Significant Accounting Policies - The Foundation's employees are covered under the State of Delaware Other Postemployment Benefits (OPEB) Plan.
-For purposes of measuring the Foundation's

-Summary of Significant Accounting Policies - Continued - allocation of net OPEB liability, deferred outflows of resources, and deferred inflows of resources related to OPEB and OPEB expense, information about the fiduciary net position of the OPEB Plan, and additions to/deductions from its fiduciary net position have been determined on the same basis as they are reported by State of Delaware.
+For purposes of measuring the Foundation's allocation of net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB and OPEB expense, information about the fiduciary net position of the OPEB Plan and additions to/deductions from its fiduciary net position have been determined on the same basis as they are reported by State of Delaware.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.